ParametricPress/01-anything-that-flies-on-anything-that-moves/README.md

 ## References and Appreciation

-Thank you to the editors of the Parametric Press for the opportunity and special thanks to Matthew Conlen for the guidance and help with the visualization and editing.
+Thank you to the editors of the Parametric Press for the opportunity.
+Special thanks to Victoria Uren for editing and Matthew Conlen for guidance and help with the visualization and editing.
 Lastly, thank you to Noelle Vo and Kateka Seth for the support during the late hours of the night.

 ### References by Headline